morganwalkup/godot-figma-importer/README.md

 It will export a zip file of images and json, but the json data is not sufficient enough for my importer.

 Place all of the exported images into single folder in your Godot project.
 Occasionally the images exported may be seen as corrupt by Godot.
 Simply open those files in an image editor and resave them.

+### Fonts
+Either copy fonts from your system or download them for a web source.
+Add them to a single folder within your Godot project.

 ## Using the Godot Importer
 1. Create a User Interface Scene, or a 2D scene with a Control node.